 Tin Cup Joe is right down the block.
 This red trailer serves an exceptional cup of coffee, Monday through Friday 9-5 and Saturday 10-4.
 Thanks Chris Jordan, who owns the Tin Cup, for blending herbs, flavors and real cream into a cup of java that checks all the boxes.

-This summer, the Midway area will welcome Franklin Motors Bar Lot to the corner of Franklin and Graham.
-The brainchild of longtime restaurant and club manager, Mike Benson, there will be a full restaurant on site serving sliders, chicken wings, burgers and vegetarian options.
-The fully licensed ABC bar will include a roof deck, picnic tables, ample parking and stay open year-round.
-Benson said he is eyeing late summer 2021 for a grand opening.
-And just announced: Chef John Smith, originally from Austin Texas, will open a food truck to accompany their selection of local beers, wines, and craft cocktails.
-It will be called Roquette at Franklin Motors and serve a delicious and bold cuisine of locally sourced meats and vegetables.
+A few years ago, the Midway area welcomed Franklin Motors Bar Lot to the corner of Franklin and Graham.
+The brainchild of longtime restaurant and club manager, Mike Benson.
+The fully licensed ABC bar includes a roof deck, picnic tables, ample parking and stays open year-round.
+Chefs John and Sarah Smith, originally from Austin Texas, are at the helm of Roquette at Franklin Motors, a food truck on site serving up delicious and bold cuisine of locally sourced meats and vegetables to accompany the selection of local beers, wines, and craft cocktails.

 Midway’s local businesses have opened their doors to the streets, melding private and public space and building bonds of togetherness.
 Coming to Midway, strolling into the one story red-brick buildings that line historic Graham Street, you get a feeling that Midway provides a hipster vibe with a Carolina edge.
 Check-out these businesses.